MENA Region Forecasts Modest Growth During Times of Turmoil

 MENA countries receiving the highest level of Foreign Direct Investment (FDI)

-Although it’s interesting to note which countries are most business friendly, another telling indicator with regards to overall business climate is the level of Foreign Direct Investment (FDI) flowing into MENA countries.
+Although it’s interesting to note which countries are most business-friendly, another telling indicator with regards to the overall business climate is the level of Foreign Direct Investment (FDI) flowing into MENA countries.
 These data are published by the World Bank, yet based primarily on data sources from the IMF and the UN.